 In April 2020, the Company began originating loans to qualified small businesses under the PPP administered by the SBA.
 Federal bank regulatory agencies have issued an interim final rule that permits banks to neutralize the regulatory capital effects of participating in the Paycheck Protection Program Lending Facility (the "PPP Facility") and clarify that PPP loans have a zero percent risk weight under applicable risk-based capital rules.
 Specifically, a bank may exclude all PPP loans pledged as collateral to the PPP Facility from its average total consolidated assets for the purposes of calculating its leverage ratio, while PPP loans that are not pledged as collateral to the PPP Facility are included.
-The Company's PPP loans are included in the calculation of the Company's leverage ratio as of December 31, 2020 as the Company did not utilize the PPP Facility for funding purposes.
+The PPP loans the Company originated in 2021 and 2020 are included in the calculation of the Company's leverage ratio as of December 31, 2021 and December 31, 2020 as the Company did not utilize the PPP Facility for funding purposes.

-As discussed in Note 1 - Description of Business and Summary of Significant Accounting Policies, in connection with the adoption of ASC 326, the Company recognized an after-tax cumulative effect reduction to retained earnings totaling \$2.3 million.
+In connection with the adoption of ASC 326, the Company recognized an after-tax cumulative effect reduction to retained earnings totaling \$2.3 million in 2020.
 In February 2019, the federal bank regulatory agencies issued a final rule (the "2019 CECL Rule") that revised certain capital regulations to account for changes to credit loss accounting under U.S. GAAP.
 The 2019 CECL Rule included a transition option that allows banking organizations to phase in, over a three-year period, the day-one adverse effects of CECL on their regulatory capital ratios (three-year transition option).
 In March 2020, the federal bank regulatory agencies issued an interim final rule that maintains the three-year transition option of the 2019 CECL Rule and also provides banking organizations that were required under U.S. GAAP (as of January 2020) to implement CECL before the end of 2020 the option to delay for two years an estimate of the effect of CECL on regulatory capital, relative to the incurred loss methodology's effect on regulatory capital, followed by a three-year transition period (five-year transition option).
 The Company elected not to adopt the five-year transition option.